Reykjavik: compact, colorful and exciting

 Interesting facts about Reykjavik

-Best time to fly to Reykjavik
+Best time for flights to Reykjavik

 The peak season for flights to Reykjavik is June, July and August.
 The low season for purchasing tickets is February, April and November.